Great. Very fast in and out and can get in earlier than 10am

 The machine is operated by Coinucopia.The Bitcoin ATM is on the first floor, in the center of the mall, right next to the children's carousel and across from the T-Mobile store.

 WARNING!
-Suggested a job opportunity and then asked to send bitcoins using ATM?
+Have you been suggested a job opportunity and then asked to send bitcoins using ATM?
 Or found a great deal, e.g. car on craiglist, and was asked to pay in bitcoins using ATM?
 You are highly likely a victim of a scam.
 Read FAQ for details!